Best gaming routers of 2025: Boost your speeds and get lag-free gameplay with my top picks

-To determine which gaming routers provide the best experience, we put them through extensive real-world testing.
-This includes running network benchmarks at multiple distances to measure both speed and range.
-Plus, we take a close look at their gaming specific features like bandwidth prioritization.
+To determine which gaming routers provide the best wired and wireless experience, our expert team puts them through extensive real-world testing.
+In addition to running network benchmarks at multiple distances in a multi-story home to measure their speed and range, they also take a close look at their gaming specific features like bandwidth prioritization and game accelerators.

 The quick list